hseligson1/kustomize-gitops-example/README.md

         ports:
         - containerPort: 8080
 ```
-Once you've reviewed the overlays, create a new namespace for the environment's to work within.
-This can be executed with a `kubectl` command:

-`kubectl create namespace kustomize-staging`

-and

-`kubectl create namespace kustomize-prod`

-Make sure you're on the namespace you created for the environment you want to deploy:

-`kubectl config set-context --current --namespace=kustomize-staging`

-Then, apply any changes to the cluster and deploy with a `kubectl` command:
+Let's say you make a minor change within the overlays - in order to apply those changes to the cluster you can execute this command or simply go-ahead and deploy with the `kubectl` command:

 `kubectl apply -k kustomize-gitops-example/overlays/staging`